What is a Valve Trim? Types, Components, and Selection of Valve Trims, and Valve Trim Charts

 Table 1: Valve trims vs Valve types

-Importance of Valve Trim design
+Importance of Valve Trim Design

 The trim plays an important role in the characteristics of the valve.
-It determines the flow rate and the isolations of the valves.
+It determines the flow rate and the isolation of the valves.
 The shapes of the valve trim determine the flow characteristics of the valve.
 A valve trim’s characteristic is related to the percentage of flow and the valve stem travel between 0% and 100%.

-Trim materials sometimes are the same material as the valve body or bonnet and sometimes they differ.
-As per the different properties, required for the components to withstand particular forces and conditions. so that they are constructed of assorted materials. when suitable trim materials are selected, the Flow-medium properties like chemical composition of the fluid, pressure, temperature, flow rate, velocity, and viscosity of the fluids are considered.
+Trim materials are sometimes the same material as the valve body or bonnet, and sometimes they differ.
+As per the different properties, required for the components to withstand particular forces and conditions. so that they are constructed of assorted materials.
+When suitable trim materials are selected, the flow-medium properties like chemical composition of the fluid, pressure, temperature, flow rate, velocity, and viscosity of the fluids are considered.

 Valve trim components and valve characteristics

-DISC
+1. DISC

 The disc is a part of the valve which allows, throttles, or stops flow depending on its position it is a pressure-retaining part of the valve.
 Types of discs present on the valve define the name of the valve. over plug or ball valve, the disc is called a plug or ball.
 A disc will be seated against the stationary valve seat or seats when the valve is in the closed position, during the closed position the disc performs a pressure-retaining function whereas, during the valve open position, the disc doesn’t perform the pressure-retaining function.
 It can be moved away from valve seats by the motion of the valve stem, except in the check and safety relief valves the disc is moved away from its seats by fluid flow and pressure.
 A valve disc is usually cast, forged, or fabricated.

-SEAT
+2. SEAT

 A valve seat is one of the non-pressure retaining parts of the valve.
 Valves will be having maybe one or more than one seat, as in the cases of globe or swing check valve, there will be one seat forming a seal with the disc to stop the flow.
 Whereas for the gate valve, there will be two seating surfaces that will come in contact with the seats.
 Likewise, ball and plug valves, depending on the number of ports will have several seats.
 Valve seats can be integral, renewable, or replaceable rings.
 Small valves are provided with screwed-in, swaged-in, or welded valve seats, and in big valves, they may have any of the seats used in small valves and they will have integrally cast or forged seats along the valve body.